dotnet/runtimelab/docs/workflow/building/coreclr/nativeaot.md

   - Runs CMake configuration, with VS 2022 as the generator.
   - Builds the projects needed by RyuJit.
 You can skip this with `-nobuild`.
   - Sets enviroment variables that the runtime build will later use to find LLVM sources: `LLVM_CMAKE_CONFIG_DEBUG` and `LLVM_CMAKE_CONFIG_RELEASE`.
-    For convenience, the script does this in scope of the current user, so you don't need to run it more than once (unless the LLVM version changes).
+    On Windows, the script does this in scope of the current user, so you don't need to run it more than once (unless the LLVM version changes).
     You can manually set these variables too, to use `Release` LLVM with a `Checked` Jit, or use a different checkout of `llvm-project`.
   - You can alter the configurations the script builds with `-configs`.
 By default, LLVM is built in `Debug` and `Release`.
 - Build the Jits and the ILC: `build clr.wasmjit+clr.aot -c [Debug|Release]`.
 Add the `libs` subset if you want the packages for publishing, e.g. `build clr.wasmjit+clr.aot+libs -c Debug`.